jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 4. Build, install, and load the driver from the tarball
 5. Verify the version number of the loaded driver with \`modinfo wacom
     \| grep version\`
+6. Push to the remote: **git push origin master**
-6. Run the release script: **sh release.sh** with the correct arguments.
+7. Run the release script: **sh release.sh** with the correct arguments.
 This script will push the tag and upload the tarball to the remote.
 (To use this script, make sure $USER equals your username on sourceforge.
 You may just want to edit the user ID in the ssh section of the script and --ignore-local-changes to release.sh.)
-7. Type up a short announce email summarising the new features in this version and append the git shortlog: **git shortlog input-wacom-OLDVERSION..input-wacom-VERSION**
+8. Type up a short announce email summarising the new features in this version and append the git shortlog: **git shortlog input-wacom-OLDVERSION..input-wacom-VERSION**
-8.  **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink")
+9.  **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink")